-Polish sea space is managed by the Minister responsible for matters of maritime economy, who, in the name of the State, acts as owner of all Polish sea areas.
-The sea space is administered by his regional maritime administration, i.e. the Directors of Maritime Offices (Szczecin, Słupsk and Gdynia).
+Polish sea areas are managed by the Minister responsible for matters of maritime economy, who, in the name of the State, acts as owner of all polish sea areas.
+The sea area is administered by his regional maritime administration, i.e. the Directors of Maritime Offices (Szczecin, Słupsk and Gdynia).